 For Belgian resident companies, the dividend income (after deduction of any non-Belgian withholding tax but including any Belgian withholding tax) must be declared in the corporate income tax return and will be subject to a corporate income tax rate of 33.99% (including the 3% crisis surcharge), unless the reduced corporate income tax rates applicable to qualifying companies with limited profits apply.
 The Belgian government recently announced its intention to gradually reduce the standard corporate income tax rate from 33% to 29% in 2018 and 25% in 2020.
 The 3% surcharge applicable to this corporate income tax rate (which currently results in an aggregate tax rate of 33.99%) would be decreased to 2% in 2018 and abolished in 2020.
 To prevent companies from shifting profits to taxable periods which would be subject to a lower corporate income tax rate, new anti-avoidance measures would be introduced.
-Moreover, the reduced (progressive) tax rates applicable to certain qualifying companies with limited profits would be replaced by a reduced rate (of 20.4% (including the 2% crisis surcharge as mentioned above) in 2018 and 2019 and 20% thereafter) on the first €100,000 of taxable profits for certain qualifying companies.
+Moreover, the reduced (progressive) tax rates applicable to certain qualifying companies with limited profits and 2019 and 20% thereafter) on the first €100,000 of taxable profits for certain qualifying companies.
 No official text has, however, been published yet.

-Belgian resident companies can generally (although subject to certain limitations) deduct up to 95% of the gross dividend received from their taxable income, or the Dividend Received Deduction, provided that at the time of a dividend payment or attribution: (i) the Belgian resident company holds ordinary shares (including ADSs) representing at least 10% of our share capital or a participation with an acquisition value of at least €2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the shares (including ADSs) representing our share capital have been or will be held in full ownership for an uninterrupted period of at least one year; and (iii) the conditions described in Article 203 of the Belgian Income Tax Code (relating to the taxation of the underlying distributed income and the absence of abuse), or the Article 203 ITC Taxation Condition, are met, or together, the Conditions for the application of the Dividend Received Deduction regime.
+Belgian resident companies can generally (although subject to certain limitations) deduct up to 95% of the gross dividend received from their taxable income, or the Dividend Received Deduction, provided that at the time of a dividend payment or attribution: (i) the Belgian resident company holds ordinary shares representing at least 10% of our share capital or a participation with an acquisition value of at least ξ 2,500,000 (it being understood that only one out of the two tests must be satisfied); (ii) the shares representing our share capital have been or will be held in full ownership for an uninterrupted period of at least one year; and (iii) the conditions described in Article 203 of the ITC (relating to the taxation of the underlying distributed income and the absence of abuse), or the Article 203 ITC Taxation Condition, are met, or together, the Conditions for the application of the Dividend Received Deduction regime.
 The Belgian government recently announced its intention to increase the deduction relating to the Dividend Received Deduction regime from 95% to 100% of the gross dividend received.
 This new tax measure would, if adopted, be effective as of 2018.